venksrid001/cowrie/architecture-design.md

 ### 4.5 Scenarios

 This is a UML use case diagram that displays each essential use case for the extended iteration of Cowrie.
 Which will primarily have support for a fully fledged text edtior.
 The usecases highlighted in blue represent two of the most important and essential functionalities for the text editor.
 The guide for maintaining a minimum viable product are as follows.
+Use Cases highlighted in green highlight the features and use cases/scenarios that the Text editor would have support for.

 #### 4.5.1 Opening Files Within the Text Environment